 Beer System

-Non-refillable beer beverage containers are regulated by the same legislation as the non-refillables soft drink system, with both required to operate as return-to-retail.
-Bewers deliver all beer to retailers directly in urban areas; rural areas are served by warehoused owned by Brewers Distribution Limited.
-Retailers pay the deposit on beer bottles on delivery to the store, and recoup it on sale.
+Non-refillable beer beverage containers are regulated by the same legislation as the non-refillable soft drink system, with both required to operate as return-to-retail.
+Brewers deliver all beer to retailers directly in urban areas; rural areas are served by warehoused owned by Brewers Distribution Limited.
+Retailers pay the deposit on beer bottles on delivery to the store, and collect it on sale.
 Retailers are reimbursed for refunds once the empty containers are picked up by the Brewers.
 No handling fees are paid.

 Footnotes